ulamlabs/abieos-python/README.md

 Python bindings for [abieos](https://github.com/EOSIO/abieos) library.
 Implements Binary <> JSON conversion of EOS action data using ABIs.

 ## Building
+### Prerequisites

-abieos depends on a recent version of CMake (>=3.11) and GCC8.
+abieos C++ library depends on a recent version of CMake (>=3.11) and GCC8.
+Please make sure these are available in your system.

+### Statically linked

+This is the most comfortable to use, as we can just package the library as a wheel file and ship it.
 Patch to `CMakeLists.txt` is required to be able to build abieos as a static library.

 First you need to build abieos library itself: